Feefeertr/about/blogposts/announcing-sourcegraph-3.3.md

 ### Why manual enabling and disabling was problematic

-Once dealing with more than a few dozen repositories (most of our customers have many thousands), manually enabling each repository was time consuming, and often resulted in scripted GraphQL queries with selection logic.
+Once dealing with more than a few dozen repositories (most of our customers have many thousands), manually enabling each repository was time-consuming, and often resulted in scripted GraphQL queries with selection logic.

 From 3.3 onwards, selecting which repositories to search and mirror from GitHub, GitLab or Bitbucket Server is now part of the external service configuration for each code host.

 This configuration exclusively determines which repositories are used, eliminating the manual process of enabling, disabling and deleting individual repositories.

-Additionally, if a repository is deleted from the code host or if it is no longer accessible to the provided token, it will be deleted from Sourcegraph automatically.
+Additionally, if a repository is deleted from the code host or if it is no longer accessible to the provided token, it will be removed from Sourcegraph automatically.
 Renames of upstream repositories are also gracefully detected and handled.

 ![](/blog/new-repository-sync.png)